roc-lang/examples/examples/MultiLineComments/README.md

 # Multi-line comments

-Roc does not support native multi-line comments like `/*...*/` in other languages.
+Roc does not support native multi-line comments like `/*...*/` in other languages (see below for why).
 It's `#` all the way:

 ```roc